Small business management guide

 Understanding how much business funding you need is a good first step.
 Common funding options for small businesses include:

-- Bank loans or lines of credit
+- Apply for bank loans or lines of credit

-- Personal investment or outside investors
+- Consider personal investment or outside investors

 Weigh the advantages and disadvantages of each option.
 Think about repayment terms, how much equity you're comfortable giving up, and how quickly you need the funds available.

-4. Separate personal and business finances
+5. Separate personal and business finances

 Mixing personal and business money is one of the most common mistakes small business owners make.
 Open a dedicated business bank account as soon as you register your company.

 Keeping your finances separate helps you stay legally compliant, makes bookkeeping and tax preparation simpler, and gives you a clear picture of how your business is actually performing.
 You may also qualify for a business credit card or line of credit, which can help manage cash flow during slower periods.
+A small business budget can help you plan for both regular expenses and seasonal fluctuations.

-5. Use accounting software to track finances
+6. Use accounting software to track finances

 Tracking your finances is one of the most important parts of managing a small business.
 Cloud accounting software gives you real-time visibility into your cash flow, expenses, and profitability from anywhere.